markets/maily/README.md

 * Adds an initializer (into `config/initializers/maily.rb`) to customize some settings
 * Adds a file (into `lib/maily_hooks.rb`) to define hooks

-## Initializer
+## Initialization and configuration
 You should configure Maily via this initializer.
 You can set these options per environment:

 ```ruby
   Maily.enabled = ENV['MAILY_ENABLED']
 ```

-This is a sample of file with the full list of options:
+This is a sample of the file with the full list of options:

 ```ruby
 # config/initializers/maily.rb